OpenLineage/OpenLineage/proposals/2161/registry.md

 The registered name is used to shorten “producer” and “schemaUrl” fields in facets.

 ## Acceptance Guidelines
+To claim a name, an entity must have either documentation or a test/sample.
+"Reserving" a name prior to public functionality is discouraged.
 (When should one register a new facet, vs. an extension to an existing facet?
 Example: do I make WarningMessageRunFacet, or do I extend ErrorMessageRunFacet to have a "level" field where I can set it to "ERROR", "WARNING", "DEBUG", etc?)
 (how does one register an extension to an existing facet?)